-Open textbook authoring and editing is a quickly changing landscape.
-Here are a few guides and groups I've found that are engaged in the conversation.
+Open textbook authoring, editing, and adapting is a quickly changing landscape.
+Here are a few guides and groups I've found that engage this topic.

 VTechWorks is the Virginia Tech institutional repository, managed by the University Libraries.
 Its purpose is to highlight, preserve, and provide unrestricted access to the work of faculty, staff, and students, as well as the intellectual output of the university in its land-grant mission to serve the Commonwealth of Virginia, the nation, and the world community through the discovery and dissemination of new knowledge.
 New user registration Questions?
 Contact Nathan Hall